meeber/style-type-thing/README.md

 In a previous version of this guide, I advocated using operators such as `&&` in lieu of two spaces when applicable, and I stressed the importance of resisting the temptation to add extra spaces in an attempt to achieve some kind of cute alignment.

 I've changed my mind on both accounts.
-I now always use 2-space indents regardless of operators, and I've succumbed to the temptation of adding extra spaces to achieve alignment.
+I now always use 2-space indents regardless of operators, and I've succumbed to the temptation of adding extra spaces (within reason) to achieve alignment.
 Cuteness prevails.

 Valid formats: